 In addition to information systems analysts (under cybersecurity), another career open to graduates of digital forensics programs is computer and information systems management.

-In order to qualify for admission into this program students must have English proficiency and one of the following: A bachelor’s degree with a 3.00 grade point average or better, or equivalent undergraduate and/or graduate degrees from a foreign university.
-Application requirements include two letters of recommendation, a current resume, undergraduate degree transcripts, a statement of purpose, gre scores, and proof of english proficiency for international students.
+In order to qualify for admission into this program, students must have English proficiency and one of the following: A bachelor’s degree with a 3.0 grade point average or better, or equivalent undergraduate and/or graduate degrees from a foreign university.
+Application requirements include two letters of recommendation, a current resume, undergraduate degree transcripts, a statement of purpose, GRE scores, and proof of English proficiency for international students.

 Master of Science, Computer Science/Cybersecurity Engineering, Colorado Technical University (various locations, CO)